-Mr. Badgley is not eligible for retirement as of the last day of the fiscal year.
+(1) Mr. Badgley is not eligible for retirement as of the last day of the fiscal year.

-Under our death and disability provisions, Mr. Badgley would retain his unvested equity other than the Fiscal 2018 one-time retention award.
-(8) The Company provides term life insurance for Mr. Badgley at four times base salary with a maximum benefit of \$3,500,000.
+- (6) Under all of the scenarios listed, the fiscal 2018 performance shares reflect a payout of 100% and a target payout for fiscal 2019 and 2020 awards. - (7) Under our death and disability provisions, Mr. Badgley would retain his unvested equity other than the Fiscal 2018 one-time retention award. - (8) The Company provides term life insurance for Mr. Badgley at four times base salary with a maximum benefit of \$3,500,000. - (9) Amount shown assumes that Mr. Badgley would be on short-term disability for four months (the coverage allowed under our plan based on tenure) and then long-term disability for two years.

-Severance payments shown are based on Mr. Badgley's NEO CIC Agreement.
+(2) Severance payments shown are based on Mr. Badgley's NEO CIC Agreement.
 His agreement provides for 18 months of severance upon a termination without cause or 24 months of severance upon a termination with a change in control.

-The profit sharing award shown was earned for fiscal 2020, but is unpaid as of the last day of the fiscal year.
-Mr. Badgley's agreement provides for no less than a (3) target profit sharing award to be paid upon termination related to a change in control, and an earned award to be paid in all other scenarios.
+(3) The profit sharing award shown was earned for fiscal 2020, but is unpaid as of the last day of the fiscal year.
+Mr. Badgley's agreement provides for no less than a target profit sharing award to be paid upon termination related to a change in control, and an earned award to be paid in all other scenarios.